argonautproject/subscriptions/connectathon-scenarios-201909/README.md

     to these scenarios.
 It handles triggering and sending notifications via the specified channels to clients.
 This was done to highlight the areas needed to implement the Server portion of Subscription handling.

+    An implementer may choose to take a similar approach (of proxying calls), or may use a modified server directly.
+Either option should result in the same behavior.

     Link to GitHub Project: